sematext/sematext-logsene-ios/README.md

 LogseneLogger is not included in the pod, but you can find the [implementation here](Example/Logsene/Logger.swift).
 Feel free to use it in your own project.

-### NSLog

-The library provides a mechanism for intercepting NSLog messages and sending them to Sematext.
-It uses undocumented APIs to accomplish this, so you should probably use CocaLumberjack instead.
-To send all NSLog messages to Sematext, call `LLogNSLogMessages()` just after `LogseneInit()`.

 ### How to log unhandled exceptions

 You can log any unhandled Foundation exceptions by defining your own uncaught exception handler.
 For example: